NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/README.md

 The following options/arguments are optional:

 ```
+    -c, --source-svm=       non default source svm name
+    -t, --target-svm=       non default target svm name
     -g, --gid=              Unix filesystem group id (gid) to apply when creating new volume (if not specified, gid of source volume will be retained) (Note: cannot apply gid of '0' when creating clone).
     -h, --help              Print help text.
     -m, --mountpoint=       Local mountpoint to mount new volume at after creating.
 If not specified, new volume will not be mounted locally.
 On Linux hosts - if specified, must be run as root.
     -s, --source-snapshot=  Name of the snapshot to be cloned (if specified, the clone will be created from a specific snapshot on the source volume as opposed to the current state of the volume).
+                            when snapshot name suffixed with * the latest snapshot will be used (hourly* will use the latest snapshot prefixed with hourly )
     -u, --uid=              Unix filesystem user id (uid) to apply when creating new volume (if not specified, uid of source volume will be retained) (Note: cannot apply uid of '0' when creating clone).
     -x, --readonly          Read-only option for mounting volumes locally.
     -j, --junction          Specify a custom junction path for the volume to be exported at.